FOBshippingpoint/kikey/README.md

 | Alt          | A        |
 | Meta         | M        |

-Kikey has four modifiers, use `-` (dash) to concat stroke together to form one key binding.
-E.g. `C` is a key binding, `S-o` is also a key binding, `C-S-A-M-p` is a key binding, too.

 KikeyJS supports four modifiers.
 Use a dash (`-`) to concatenate strokes to form a single key binding.
 For example, `C` and `S-o` are both key bindings, as is `C-S-A-M-p`.

 ### Special Keys